davidpots/playsongnotes/myaccount.md

 ### How to cancel...

+- Log in to Patreon.com and go to the [Manage My Memberships](https://www.patreon.com/pledges) page using the steps above.
-- Follow the steps above, and click the "Edit" link next to "Song Notes by David Pots".
-Then, click the "Edit or Cancel Membership" link under the large button.
+- Click the "Edit" link next to "Song Notes by David Pots".
+Then, click the "Edit or Cancel Membership" link under the large button - and confirm your decision when prompted.
 - Note, I am unable to cancel for you – Patreon literally doesn't give creator accounts (what I have) the ability to cancel memberships for individual patrons.

 <hr />